Join an Odyssey of the Mind Team

 Team Workshops and Online Zoom Learning Sessions

-We are still trying to determine what we can do, due to the ongoing pandemic.
 Last year, our regional Odyssey of the Mind organization hosted weekly “Spontaneous” challenges and Zoom trainings for coaches on different topics.
-In previous years, we have organized MANY workshops, which may not be possible this year.
+In previous years, we have organized many workshops.
+Stay tuned for more details on this year’s activities soon.

 SKILLS-BUILDING IDEAS FOR TEAM MEMBERS